Previous Page

 Principal

-A principal (as the term is used in 2000 Background Checks for Contracted Services) is any person who can make financial decisions on behalf of a vendor without needing approval from anyone else.
-DFPS automatically considers people with the following titles or roles to be principals:
+A principal (as the term is used in 2000 Background Checks for Contracted Services) is a person who can make financial decisions on behalf of a vendor without needing approval from others.
+DFPS automatically considers the following roles to be principals:

 • Comptroller